 - Long UVXY put option.
 The advantage of being long puts is the built in maximum downside protection (in contrast to extremely risky short calls), while participating in the upside with leverage (about 4 times SVXY with the strategy parameters below).
 As the tendency of UVXY to lose value quickly is well known, the puts unfortunately demand a very steep premium.
 UVXY has to fall considerably for the put to become profitable, but nonetheless I consider this the best risk- reward sub-strategy when looking at my backtests.
 Long puts have the highest exposure in the direct volatility trading part of my portfolio.

 - At the stop point (contango < -1,5%) a considerable amount of the earned premium will be given back – the rules aim to keep about 50% of the premium on average over time.
 If results deviate from this goal too much, I will change or discontinue the strategy.
 I posted a case study and update with several adjustments in the strategy´s rule following a strong double volatility spike in August 2017.

 - Overall position size and exposure.
 In combination these strategies use a maximum of 17% to 35% of capital, but often only a part of the strategies is in the market simultaneously.
-Because of the inherent leverage in the options (the puts used are about 4 times, the calls about 12 times levered compared to SVXY), this will translate to a maximum exposure of approximately 56% to 116% NAV.
-I cap my maximum exposure at 75% of capital and only use full short call position sizes, when put and SVXY positions are so far in the green, that I can set a break even stop loss and remove them from the calculation or if they are already closed.
-The position sizes on the high end are the maximum growth exposure (using the Kelly criterion) – I use these at the moment.
+Because of the inherent leverage in the options (the puts used are about 4 times, the calls about 12 times levered compared to SVXY), this will translate to a maximum exposure of approximately 56% to 104% NAV.
+I cap my maximum exposure at 75% NAV and only use full short call position sizes, when put and SVXY positions are so far in the green, that I can set a break even stop loss and remove them from the calculation or if they are already closed.
+The position sizes on the high end are the maximum growth exposure (using the Kelly criterion) – I use a mid-level exposure at the moment.
 With a growing account size or growing skepticism about the market, I plan to move towards the position sizes at the low end or scale down even further.

 - Strategy statistics: I closely observe real time trading data, but so far the strategies have only been active for a couple of months – with very good results.
 Backtesting the combination of strategies from the inception of UVXY (which excludes the very negative 2007-2009 period) yielded 39% annual return with 32% volatility, a Sharpe ratio of 1,2 and a maximum drawdown of -23% – in line with outside sources, but I expect future drawdowns to double easily given the volatility.

 Combined, these strategies amount to a rather high exposure to short volatility strategies in my portfolio and I monitor them closely for any signs of weakness and over-leverage.
 This high octane component is aligned with my personal incentives: I prefer capital appreciation over preservation at this point in time and I see these strategies as the best growth driver in my portfolio in the current market environment.
-A goal of high growth needs concentrated bets in the right environment – while being aware of the accompanying risk.
+A goal of high growth necessitates concentrated bets in the right environment – while being aware of the accompanying risk.

 Risks to the short volatility strategy in the future